- 1. Introduction

 - 2. What does Prevention mean?

-- 4. South Tyneside Safeguarding Children and Adults Partnership
+- 4. South Tyneside Safeguarding Adults Board and Safeguarding Children Partnership

 Prevention is a key principle of adult safeguarding:

 ‘It is better to take action before harm occurs.
 “I receive clear and simple information about what abuse is, how to recognise the signs and what I can do to seek help” Care and Support Statutory Guidance: 14.13)